 With you every step of the way

-Specialists throughout the Community Healthcare System work collaboratively to provide patients with comprehensive care and support services from screening to survivorship.
+Breast cancer specialists throughout the Community Healthcare System work collaboratively to provide patients with comprehensive cancer treatment and support services from screening to survivorship.
 This team offers exceptional coordination so newly diagnosed patients can be seen by multiple specialists soon after diagnosis to fully explore their options for care.
 To help with this process of getting quick referrals, Breast Health Navigators at all three hospitals will make appointments, coordinate follow-up testing and get questions answered.
 With the help of the Breast Health Navigators, patients can generally be seen by a surgeon and medical oncologists within two weeks.

-Community Healthcare System offers patients access to the latest treatments for breast cancer, including advances being made through research.
+Community Healthcare System offers patients access to the latest great cancer treatments, including advances being made through research.
 Treatment recommendations, which are based on the type of breast cancer, its stage, grade and type, can include surgery, radiation, chemotherapy and hormone therapy.
-Our physicians use genetic and molecular profiling to identify which early stage cancers may be at high risk for recurrence.
-Tumor conferences held at all three hospitals bring together physicians and other specialists in a multidisciplinary manner to discuss cases and reach a consensus on a treatment plan.
+Our oncologists use genetic and molecular profiling to identify which early stage cancers may be at high risk for recurrence.
+Tumor conferences held at all three hospitals bring together physicians and other breast cancer treatment specialists in a multidisciplinary manner to discuss cases and reach a consensus on a treatment plan.
 This focus on multidisciplinary care is exemplified by our national accreditations from the American College of Surgeon’s.

 Our comprehensive care includes preventative therapies, helping individuals who have a higher risk of developing breast cancer because other members of their family have had particular cancers.
 The high-risk breast clinics located at our Women’s Diagnostic Centers helps patients be proactive in their care, with on-site screening, educational services and genetic counseling.